sealionking/drupal_module_og-sm/og_sm_comment/README.md

 This module allows overriding comment behaviour per content type within a site context.
 Possible statuses are:
-* Open: Any future content of this type is open to new comments.
+* Open: Any content of this type is open to new comments.
 * Open for anonymous users: Allow anonymous users to comment on this content type.
 This only works when the anonymous role has the 'post comments' permission.